nushell/nupm/DESIGN.md

 ## Project Structure

-A `nupm` project is defined by `METADATA_FILE` (name inspired by Julia's Project.toml).
+A `nupm` project is defined by `METADATA_FILE` (name inspired by Julia's `Project.toml` or Rust's `Cargo.toml`).
 This is where you define name of the project, version, dependencies, etc., and the type of the project.
 There are two types of Nushell projects (named `spam` for the example):
 1. Simple script
 ```
 spam